rdz-oss/BattyBirdNET-Pi/README.md

 2. Place it in the bats flight path (elevated e.g. 3m if you can) or point it to the flight paths.
 3. Place it away from reflective surfaces or other sources of echo.
 It does work (in Munich) between buildings, but there is an echo effect as well as the bats adapting to the situation (calls shift a bit).
+4. If you need to deal with either bats or microphone near reflective surfaces (lakes, rivers, windows,..) point the microphone in
+45 degrees upward away from the surface to minimize effects.
+Effects include 'shadows' after calls (may appear as a second call or smudge) as well as a 'bubbly' call lines in which the reflected sound waves strengthen or cancel out the original call.
+Also, try to be 2m above a non-reflective surface to the side of the 'mirror'.
-4. Shield your power converter with acoustic padding or use a long power cable to avoid the ultra sound noise in your recordings as well as false detections.
+5. Shield your power converter with acoustic padding or use a long power cable to avoid the ultra sound noise in your recordings as well as false detections.
 Less such issues if run from  a power bank.

 #### Use as a station